James Meeks: Ministry

 The new congregation held its first services January 20, 1985 at 8201 South Jeffrey Boulevard and remained at this location for five years.
 In 2005, he inaugurated the House of Hope, a 10,000-seat facility.
 The venue has 203000 sqft of usable space.

 In 2023, he stepped down as senior pastor.
 In his post-minister life, he has become a non-profit, affordable housing developer in Kensington.
+On March 6, 2026, however, Meeks would again provide ministry services when he officiated the Celebration of Life memorial service for Rev. Jesse Jackson at the House of Hope.

+Controversy

+LGBTQ advocacy group GLAAD noted in April 2023 that during his ministry career, Meeks in fact made homophobic claims.
+Such incidents included Meeks claiming in 2013 that “Men should not be marrying men, and women should not be marrying women….
+God does not support homosexuality, and neither do I” and having his church operate a "Halloween Fright Night" on October 31, 2006 where he claimed "A fenced-in cell housed a few denizens of ‘hell,’ including a pedophile trolling the Internet for a young victim, a meditating Buddhist, and two mincing young men wearing body glitter who were supposed to be homosexuals.”
+Meeks also told his congregation in April 2006, during the time considering a run for Governor, that “If I do run and there are two people in the race who both are not standing for morality, if I don’t have every white Christian vote in the state of Illinois, I will stand on top of the Sears Tower and call every one of ya’ll racist.”

 Political career

 In 2002, Meeks became the first state senator to be elected as an independent.
-He won re-election in 2006 as a Democrat.
+He unseated Democratic incumbent William Shaw, and had been encouraged to run by the Shaw's political rival, Jesse Jackson Jr. Meeks won re-election in 2006 as a Democrat.
 In November 2011, he announced that he would not seek reelection when his current term ended in January 2013.